moostjs/moostjs/docs/team.md

 ---
 layout: page
 title: Meet the Team
-description: The development of Vite is guided by an international team.
+description: The development of Moost is guided by a single software engineer.
 ---

 <script setup>